dnaeon/kustomize-dot/README.md

-The `--keep-kind`, `--keep-namespace`, `--drop-kind`, `--drop-namespace`, `--highlight-kind` and `--highlight-namespace` options may be repeated any number of times, which allows the filters to be applied on many resources kinds and namespaces.
+The `--keep-kind`, `--keep-namespace`, `--drop-kind`, `--drop-namespace`, `--highlight-kind` and `--highlight-namespace` options may be repeated any number of times, which allows the filters to be applied on many resource kinds and namespaces.

 This example keeps resources from the `monitoring` namespace only, but drops all